Boyish Cropped Mane.

 An enigma of living contradiction, sexy but sweet and hard but soft.

 Cropped to be longer at the back and front.
-A few spikes and a bit of texture using the razor technique gives that dual look, perfect anytime and anywhere.
-Ever wonder how the wispiness of certain haircuts such as this one is achieved?
+A few spikes and a dash of texture using the razor technique gives that dual look, perfect anytime and anywhere.
+Ever wonder how the ethereal wispiness of certain haircuts is achieved?
 Well, it's the razor technique.
 Using scissors usually gives a blunter slice whereas the razor gives texture, uneven cuts give the illusion of volume too.
 Limp and flat tresses are a no-no for any length and are definitely more unsightly on locks this long.
 Limp tresses make the face appear bigger and the head gets odd-looking.
-Blonde styles are a great remedy, this has both volume and texture achieved through the cut and added highlights and lowlights.
+Blonde styles are a great remedy, this one has both volume and texture achieved through the cut and added highlights and lowlights.

 Start off by sectioning going from the bottom to the top is an efficient and easy way to begin this process.
-Then blow-dry section by section, using a bristle brush.
-While doing this ensure that you angle the blow dryer downward.
+Then blow-dry section by section, using a stiff bristle brush, ensuring you angle the blow dryer downward.
 A large round brush is also a beneficial tool to start setting the shape.
 After blow drying, section off, again starting from the bottom and working up.
-Next, section by section, work the flat iron giving light turns to the iron at the ends.
+Next, section by section, cautiously work the flat iron giving light turns to the iron at the ends.
 Hairspray your entire head and smooth down any wispy bits around the hairline.